Light-it-labs/fe-boilerplate/README.md

 PRODUCTION_AWS_SECRET_ACCESS_KEY
 ```

-The staging action is configured to run on every change to the `main` branch, while the production action is configured to run only manually.
+Both staging and production actions are configured to run only manually.
 This can be changed as needed.